hsivonen/encoding_bench/README.md

 If the build is successful, it's a good idea to append `2> /dev/null` for the actual benchmarking runs to hide noise from Gecko.

+## Selection of test data

+For testing decoding, it's important to have test data that's real-world Web content in order to have a real-world interleaving of markup and non-markup.

+Unicode.org's translations of the Universal Declaration of Human Rights have less markup than one would expect from Web content in general.
+(Also, the copyright status of the _translations_ wasn't obvious at a glance.)

+Using Google Translate to synthetize content in various languages doesn't work, because Google Translate adds its own markup, which messes up the natural interleaving of ASCII and non-ASCII in real-world Web content.

+Reasons for choosing Wikipedia were:

+* Wikipedia is an actual top site that's relevant to users.
+* Wikipedia has content in all the languages that were relevant for testing.
+* Wikipedia content is human-authored.
+* Wikipedia content is suitably licensed.

+The topic Mars, the planet, was chosen, because it is the most-featured topic across the different-language Wikipedias and, indeed, had non-trivial articles in all the languages needed.
+Trying to choose a typical-length article for each language separately wasn't feasible in the Wikidata data set.

+For x-user-defined, a binary file is used instead of text, because the use case for x-user-defined is loading binary data using XHR (in pre-`ArrayBuffer` code).

+For testing encoders, the relevant cases are URL parsing (almost always ASCII), form submission (explicitly not optimized for speed in encoding_rs for legacy encodings) and POSTing stuff using XHR (UTF-16 to UTF-8 encode only).
+Because it was too troublesome to find real-world workloads representing POSTing stuff, simply using the decoder (Wikipedia) benchmarks in reverse was chosen as a matter of expediency.